In the early summer, I ran a course at the Spa Road Buddhist Centre in Bermondsey, London. On the subject of tapping and meditation.

 If we can use tapping to release these habits of life-avoidance then this is a very strong benefit.

 Patterns set up to stop the trauma happening again

 2. Secondly, with regards to trauma… Psychologically, trauma is the repeated patterns set up in the psyche following an overwhelming experience that the mind could not allow the body to process.
 The protective mind wants to spare the organism the repeat of the overwhelm and so sets up a pattern of avoidance and activation around any circumstance where it looks likely to happen.

 So if we were chronically neglected as children, then a pattern is set up in the psyche where any occurrence of neglect, (our adult partner not returning our phone call) summons up a whole cascade of emotions and unconscious presuppositions which can paralyse us.

 The breeze-block in the river

 The image I often use if of a breeze-block dropped into a river.
 The river of our life runs continuously but sometimes a big event drops a breeze-block into the stream and the river has to run around it.
-The water is still flowing but the event has caused a pattern of turbulence which gets incorporated into our life.
+The water is still flowing but the event has caused a pattern of turbulence that gets incorporated into our life.
 Sometimes these patterns just become part of who we are.
 Sometimes – especially when there are multiple breeze-blocks – the patterns become incapacitating and we need to seek help.

 When I’m working with clients I often explain that the tapping will help lift the breeze block of trauma out of the water and the river’s natural flowing tendency will then re-assert itself.
 And indeed this is often what happens.
 We do a couple of sessions of tapping and the client feels a natural re-establishment of ease and relaxation – even when faced by the triggers that had previously paralysed them.